 State has decided to stick up for the Saudis--against the most sympathetic of plaintiffs--because the lawsuit would be bad for “bilateral relations,” according to a senior State Department official.
 The current posture, however, simply maintains State’s opposition to the efforts of terrorism victims and their families.
 Just ask the families who have been battling State for years--while the department protects its cache of frozen assets belonging to Saddam Hussein, the Iranian mullahs, and Muammar Quadafi.

 Lawsuits in response to terrorism have been brought for years, but the legal hurdles were often difficult to clear.
 Families of victims of Iraqi, Iranian, and Libyan terrorism (and the few lucky people who actually survived) spent much of the ’80s and ’90s in a fruitless pursuit of justice, until Congress finally opened the courtroom door.

 The victims’ families--because of Congress’ help--started winning default judgments against the likes of Fidel Castro and Saddam Hussein back in 1997.
-But when they went to collect on their judgments--by tapping the frozen assets of despotic dictators--State decided to fight the families
+But when they went to collect on their judgments--by tapping the frozen assets of despotic dictators--State decided to fight